Stacked PRs CLI

 Then, we can make edits and commit as usual.

-Finally, we can run av stack sync
+Finally, we can run av sync

 to propagate the changes to all children branches.